 - Great White Hunter: Two safari hunters who capture the animals alive turn up in Sick, Sick Sidney.
 Two "ivory hunters", who have no problem killing elephants, turn up in Tusk Tusk.

 - Happily Adopted: Sidney and his adoptive mother's perspective in Sidney's Family Tree fits this trope.
-If you ask the adoptive father, you get a different story.
+The father begs to differ.

-- I Can't Believe It's Not Heroin: In Banana Binge, Sidney is struggling with an addiction to bananas.
+- I Can't Believe It's Not Heroin!: In Banana Binge, Sidney is struggling with an addiction to bananas.
 He has reportedly been addicted to them for years and the only nearby source is a plantation.
 He already has more than 800 "buck shots" on his body from previous confrontations with its owner.
 Sidney's doctor points out that he might get killed eventually.
 So he is trying to "break the habit", getting encouragement from Stanley and Cleo.
 But actually still has secret stashes of bananas around.
 When his supply is over, Sidney gets into withdrawal and gets "the twitches" again (specifying its not his first time).
-The craving for bananas gets too much and Sidney does attack the plantation.
-Walking through the flames of a flamethrower and destroying a tank to get to his bananas.
+The craving for bananas gets too much and Sidney attacka the plantation, walking through a flamethrower attack and destroying a tank to get to his bananas.

 - I Just Want to Have Friends: Sidney is a B Type in Hide and Go Sidney, where the plot is driven by his need to find friends.
 His problem seems to be that his sheer size makes many of his favorite games dangerous to other animals.
-Including when he attempts to join a game of leapfrog.
-The other three participants are monkeys and do not appreciate an elephant jumping on them.
+When he attempts to join a game of leapfrog, the other three participants (monkeys) really don't sppreciate it.

-- Man Child: Part of the humor in Sidney shorts.
-Sidney is a full adult but extremely childish in demeanor.
-Often visually emphasized by his tendency to suck on his trunk.
+- Manchild: Part of the humor in Sidney shorts.
+Sidney is 44 years old but extremely childish in demeanor, often visually emphasized by his tendency to suck on his trunk.
 And in Tusk Tusk by having the short open to Sidney sucking his thumb.

 - Panthera Awesome: Stanley is typically gruff and frustrated.
 But his mighty roar can sent anyone flying.
 Including Sidney.